virgesmith/neworder/README.md

 ## Tutorial

-First, check out the [Hello World](./examples/hello_world.md) example, then take a look at some or all of the [other examples](./examples/examples.md).
+To get started first see the detailed documentation [here](https://neworder.readthedocs.io).
+Then, check out the [Hello World](./docs/examples/hello_world.md) example, followed by some of [other examples](./docs/examples/examples.md).